Hypercubers/hypercubing.xyz/docs/notation.md

 ## Turn metrics

 There are many different ways to count the number of twists performed during a solve.
 All of these metrics (besides ETM) have their own Quarter Turn counterparts, where twists are broken up into 90° twists.
 For example, a 180° face twist takes two 90° twists, while a 120° edge twist takes three.
 Listed below are the metrics used by HSC.
+STM is used the most, but others are sometimes relevant.

 ??? info "ATM"
     - Consecutive twists of the same axis are combined, even with different layers.